 - Manage membership sites, etc

 In this post, we'll show you 5 ways to make a WordPress website private.
 We’ll cover how to make the whole website private or just specific parts of it.
 We’ll also look into the benefits of making your website private.
+You can easily put it into practice by following the step-by-step instructions.

 If you're wondering how to make my private site, not just for customers, but search engines too, then this article is for you.